 Put simply, ad fraud is the practice of defrauding any form of online advertising using practices that can either artificially inflate income for the fraudster, or sap the budget of the advertiser.
 Although these practices often go hand in hand, ad fraud can also simply be malicious.
 These fraudsters aim either to divert legitimate traffic from websites or eat up their advertising budget.

-Ad fraud is estimated to steal around $6-7 billion from advertisers each year, with that amount set to rise.
+Ad fraud is estimated to steal around $26 billion from advertisers in 2020, with that amount set to rise.
 As ad fraud isn’t technically illegal, there are currently very little resources deployed to combat it, although Google, Bing and others do have some processes to protect against the most obvious sources of click fraud.

 What Are the Different Types of Ad Fraud?